link1905/system-design-101/content/docs/web-service/microservice.md

 it risks creating a large, monolithic service — bringing back the very issues we sought to avoid.
 {{< callout type="info" >}}
 You may see it's silly to bolt services back after demarcating them.
-Nowadays, this occurs a lot in many organizations, they've expected too much and produced excessively complex systems, or more simply, they don't have enough workforces after downsizing.
+Nowadays, this occurs a lot in many organizations.
+That's because they've expected too much and produced excessively complex systems, or more simply, they don't have enough workforces after downsizing.
 🥺
 {{< /callout >}}